Ramsi-K/exp-net-fundamentals-2025-Q2/projects/00-architecture/README.md

 The system demonstrates advanced AWS networking principles including VPC design, cross-VPC communication via S3, subnet isolation, secure firewalls, and event-driven workflows.

-This is a **Red Squad submission** for the **Networking Fundamentals Bootcamp**, showcasing both cloud infrastructure and GenAI orchestration.

 ---

 ## 💡 Use Case